ayyash-ayyub/Google-Data-Analytics-Professional-Certification/README.md

-This repository written for reference and self-documentation purpose Data analytics is the collection, transformation, and organization of data in order to draw conclusions, make predictions, and drive informed decision making. for collaboration and researcher contact : abdulrizal@seamolec.org
+This repository written for reference and self-documentation purpose Data analytics is the collection, transformation, and organization of data in order to draw conclusions, make predictions, and drive informed decision making. for collaboration and researcher contact : abdul.rizal@ecampus.ut.ac.id